 What are you going to spend it on?
 Music, movies, food (now that your appetite is back?!)
-Maybe treat yourself to fancy pajamas, for your new bedtime routine.
+Treat yourself to fancy pajamas for your new bedtime routine.
 Whatever.
 It’s your call.

 Try to reflect.
-If it is your style, draw or write about your experience this past week.
+Draw or write about your experience this past week if it is your style.

 Day 8: Withdrawal

 Consider what it feels like when you are high.
-If being high makes you feel more relaxed, then right now you might feel a bit more jumpy or irritable.
+If being high makes you feel more relaxed, you might feel more jumpy or irritable right now.
 If being high felt calming, you might now be feeling more anxious.
-And, if as a side-effect, being high helped you feel more connected to people, you might now be feeling lonelier.
+And, if, as a side-effect, being high helped you feel more connected to people, you might now feel lonelier.
 This week, we are going to look at these.

 One other thing: there seems to be something cumulative about THC.
 We know that it builds up in our system.
-There seems to be a point at which cannabis stops working for some people…or even, a point when they report getting high in reverse.
+There appears to be a point at which cannabis stops working for some people…or even when they report getting high in reverse.
 (Feeling anxious when high, even when that never happened before.)

 This may come after a long period of heavy use.
 It may feel as if something has changed.
-Cannabis goes from being a special occasion to routine to maintenance.
-Cannabis begins to have less and less impact, then none and then, maybe, the opposite.
+Cannabis goes from being a special occasion to routine maintenance.
+Cannabis begins to have less and less impact, then none, and then, maybe, the opposite.

 If that is not your experience, I am glad.
-But with the increases in THC concentrations, this is just something to keep in mind.
+But with the increases in THC concentrations, this is something to keep in mind.
 It invites partaking in moderation.
-It certainly suggests that a true tolerance break (like you are doing now) is a good thing.
+It suggests that a true tolerance break (like you are doing now) is good.

 Day 9: Irritability